LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 would mean that it must have been created sometime after 19 BC, the year when

-Virgil died – leaving instructions to burn the manuscript of the Aeneid (his
+Virgil died, leaving instructions to burn the manuscript of the Aeneid (his

-during the 1st century AD, possibly as a commission for Augustus,
+executors disobeyed these instructions).
+If this was the case, then the statue was presumably created at some point during the 1st century AD, possibly as a commission for Augustus,

 his successor Tiberius or even Titus himself.